-Complete tasks reliably to a deadline and prior agreed standard.
-Actions always in line with the Code of Conduct • Separate personal from All staff - Colleagues can rely on you to prioritise and manage your own workload so others are not having to chase and prompt.
+All staff - Colleagues can rely on you to prioritise and manage your own workload so others are not having to chase and prompt.
 You take responsibility for your role and can separate personal from professional conduct.
 You know the Ethos of the school and actively protect and support it.
-As a member of the Trust you are committed to keeping children safe and our shared EQUIP principles. professional At or above min. expectations in all areas of Students - You can achieve this level through consistent reliability and understanding how to support the ethos.
-You may represent your school. policy (see explanation below)Actively promotes Ethos Governors/Trustees - Regular attendance at meetings.
+As a member of the Trust you are committed to keeping children safe and our shared EQUIP principles.

+Students - You can achieve this level through consistent reliability and understanding how to support the ethos.
+You may represent your school.

+Governors/Trustees - Regular attendance at meetings.
 Required preparation for meetings and responding in reasonable time to email requests.
 Sending in apologies without prompting.
 Confidentiality and ability to separate personal from professional especially around any possible conflict of interest.
 You actively promote the ethos of the school and of the Trust.